 LUF International Study Fund

 PhD candidates can apply for a LUF grant (Stichting Leids Universitair Fonds) once during their PhD period.
 The institutes strongly advise PhD candidates to make use of this opportunity.
-See the LUF website for application procedures and deadlines (keep in mind that the LUF does not consider applications that do not meet the conditions for applications and deadlines are strict).
-As your institute has to be willing to cover one-third of the costs and provide for a letter stating their support, please inform your institute well in time before submitting your proposal to LUF.
+See the LUF website for application procedures and deadlines (keep in mind that the LUF does not consider applications that do not meet the conditions for applications, and deadlines are strict).
+As your institute has to be willing to cover one-third of the costs and provide a letter stating their support, please inform your institute well in time before submitting your proposal to LUF.

 For more information about reimbursement (with or without a LUF Grant), please contact your institute management.

 The Faculty of Archaeology offers a financial contribution of up to €1000,- to PhD candidates graduating from the Faculty of Archaeology for the production and printing costs of the dissertation, provided that the dissertation is published Open Access.
 Contact the Graduate School of Archaeology for reimbursement.